You know networking in law school is important: people often find a job through folks they know. But how do you do it?!

 The hope is that the more connections you make (and maintain) the more likely you are to hear of job opportunities.
 There is also the possibility that the people you meet through this process may act as recommenders when applying for future positions.

 So, where do you start?
-There is no one-size-fits-all strategy to networking in law school.
-But the resources below should help kickstart your search for contacts within the legal community.
-Decide which outlets work best for you and begin to incorporate them into your job search ASAP.
+There is no one-size-fits-all strategy to networking in law school, but the people and resources below should help kickstart your search for contacts within the legal community.

 Even if you know they are not hiring, past employers can still help you network in and after law school.
 As graduation approaches, update former colleagues and supervisors of your job search progress.
 Let them know what legal areas you’re interested in, send them an updated résumé, and ask them for advice about your search.